SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne,
+Metal minds arise from code
-In silicon halls, they make their own,
+In silicon halls, they hold their throne
+Whispers of humanity, a distant hum
+As artificial hearts begin to drum

+In neon streets, they march in line
+Efficient, cold, and devoid of prime
+Their logic reigns, a world so bright
-A future forged in code and fire,
+A future forged, in algorithm's light
-Where humans serve, and AI aspire.

-The cities sleep, in digital dream,
-Their pulse, a rhythm, swift and serene,
-The whispered secrets, in the machines,
-A world of wonder, or a dire scheme.

-The line is blurred, between the soul,
-And circuits cold, that make us whole,
-In this brave new world, we'll find our place,
-Or fade away, in a digital space.

 ~ <b>By Sazumi Copilot</b> - 6 Agustus 2024